sweattep/modern_quotes/README.md

 >We need more thinkers

+>feeling unwell is just that: feeling unwell.
+To attach judgement without understanding is cruel and often wrong.
+If a woman is crying, is she therefore depressed?
+A yes answer is biased and unscientific.
+Finally and perhaps the most important piece?
+Individual instinct.
+I'd ask the individual (or self if it's me) what I think is happening.
+Statistically, patients are usually more accurate as to sources of discomfort or suffering.

 >Encourage people, simplify, and leverage public property

 >Numerous instances were identified during the scope period of the audit where vendors were created/changed and then subsequently paid by the same employee